Chris Ashworth (artist)

-Chris Ashworth is an English graphic designer known for being the executive global creative director for Getty Images and the art director of the magazine Ray Gun in 1997.
+Chris Ashworth is an English graphic designer known for being the global creative director for Getty Images, Nokia, and Microsoft, and the art director of the magazine Ray Gun in 1997.
 In addition to his work on Ray Gun, Ashworth also created the brochure and promotional materials for the first MTV Europe Music Awards in collaboration with John Warwicker and Simon Taylor.
 His work on the brochures earned him more work with MTV, as well as work with Warner Music Group and Image Bank.

 Ashworth graduated from the York College of Arts & Technology in 1990 with a degree in graphic design.
 In collaboration with some friends, he opened a design studio called Orange, which created black and white, easily photocopiable flyers for local nightclubs.

 Ashworth is inspired by Swiss design aesthetics, and refers to his own style as "Swiss grit".
 This style is characterized by hyper detail, barcodes, horizontal lines, and the use of multiple transparent layers.
+A major monograph on Ashworth's work titled Disorder: Swiss Grit Volume II was published in 2025 by Unit Editions and Thames & Hudson.
+Volumes I and III are forthcoming.